Do Northern Cardinals Mate for Life?

 We asked our birding experts: Do northern cardinals mate for life?
 Find out how long cardinals live and stay with mates.

-“Do cardinals mate for life?
-I always see a male and female pair together at the feeders,” asks Bridget Stoede of Spooner, Wisconsin.
+“Do northern cardinals mate for life?
+I always see a male and female cardinal pair together at the bird feeders,” asks Birds & Blooms reader Bridget Stoede of Spooner, Wisconsin.

 The best answer would be to say that, frequently, northern cardinals do mate for life—almost as often as humans do!
 Some pairs of cardinals do stay together all year long in their nesting territory.
 In other cases, the birds leave the territory and join a winter flock, but the same pair is likely to go back to the same nesting area the following spring.